dtao/PhilosopherDeveloper/source/posts/2021-02-09-modesty-is-overrated.md

 Something this colleague said struck me, and it made me a little sad.
 He said, "I've always thought that my work would speak for itself."

 Back when I first interviewed to join the Bitbucket team---over six years ago (!) now---I met with the GM of the Dev Tools[^dev-tools] division.
 He talked about the very special culture Atlassian has, and I'll never forget the way he described it.
-He called it a company full of "humble over-achievers".
+He called it a company full of "humble overachievers".
 It sounded lovely, the notion of working with people who are super-smart and highly motivated yet humble and down to earth.

 Two or three years later, one of Atlassian's founders visited the office in Austin, Texas and sat down for a fireside chat with the local team.
 One of the questions he answered was "What is Atlassian's greatest weakness?"
 I won't share his specific answer to the question, but I will share the preface he gave, because it resonated with me.
 He noted that often our greatest strength and our greatest weakness are one and the same.
 Sometimes the very thing that makes you special and sets you apart can also be what holds you back.

 I don't remember everything I said to my colleague, but I remember telling him this: **your work does not speak for itself**.
 At least not in a large organization.
-You need to speak for your work, because there's too much going on, and if you don't make people aware of the value you're providing then they aren't going to magically notice.
+You need to **speak for your work**, because there's too much going on, and if you don't make people aware of the value you're providing then they aren't going to magically notice.

 # The radius of noticeability

 Here's where I think the idea of work-speaking-for-itself comes from.
 Given a small enough group, it works.
 Without calling any attention to themselves, people can stand out in small groups simply by demonstrating their talents.
 This is because of the **radius of noticeability**: people naturally pay attention to those in their immediate environment.

-Consider a primary school classroom with 30 students.
+Imagine a primary school classroom with 30 students.
 Everyone is given the same assignments, takes the same tests, and is graded on the same scale.
 In this environment, if you are legitimately the most gifted student, you can afford to be as humble as you like; people will still notice you because you'll stand out based on merit alone.
 You and your classmates are all performing the same tasks, and you're doing the best job.
-Unless you're actively trying to _hide_ that fact, the others will find out one way or another.
+Unless you're actively trying to _hide_ that fact, others will find out one way or another.

 Some students will notice your consistently good scores as the teacher hands back your graded assignments.
 Some will notice that you always answer correctly when the teacher calls on you.
 Some will notice that you always seem to complete the exam before everyone else.
 Still others may notice _none_ of these things but will still hear your name mentioned in conversation.
 Everyone is either within your radius or connected to it through someone else.